Rolex Batman vs Pepsi: Which GMT-Master II to Buy in 2026

 Side-by-Side Comparison

-The table below summarizes the core differences between the current-generation Batman and Pepsi GMT-Master II models.
-Both watches share the same technical foundation, so this comparison highlights where their designs and wearing experience diverge.
+The table below summarizes the core differences between the current-production Batman and the now-discontinued Pepsi.
+Both share the same technical foundation, so the differences below are where their identities, availability, and pricing diverge.

 Case MaterialOystersteelOystersteel